rthome/LinkedList/README.md

 	* This will start the development server with debugging and reloading enabled.

 There is also a `manage.py` script, which provides some CRUD functionality (user management, pep8 compliance testing, and more).

-### Deploying

-LinkedList is currently deployed at http://linkedlist2.herokuapp.com